martinandersson/dev-mini/README.md

 ### `ansible_group`

-This configuration value is optional and defines one Ansible inventory group out of all the [`machines`][grp-1].
+This configuration value is optional and if provided, defines one Ansible inventory group which comprises all the [`machines`][grp-1] in the profile.

 [grp-1]: #machines